wunnr/partydeck/README.md

 ## Known Issues, Limitations and To-dos

 - AppImages and Flatpaks are not supported yet for native Linux games.
 Handlers can only run regular executables inside folders.
-- "Console-like splitscreen experience" means single-screen only for now.
-Multi-monitor support is possible but will require a better understanding of the KWin Scripting API.
 - Controller navigation support in the launcher is super primitive; I'd love to try making a more controller-friendly, Big-Picture-style UI in the future, but have no immediate plans for it.
 - Games using Goldberg might have trouble discovering LAN games from other devices.
 If this happens, you can try adding a firewall rule for port 47584.
 If connecting two Steam Decks through LAN, their hostnames should be changed from the default "steamdeck".